RaresButuc/SwiftCinemaStats/README.md

 The most important challenges we encountered during the development:

-- SDesign using CSS instead of Bootstrap(that we didn't knew at the time of development);
+- Design using CSS instead of Bootstrap(that we didn't knew at the time of development);

 - Canceling some plans for the website becuase the API doesn't work as we expected;